hadiyamariyam00-code/SmartLab/README.md

-# SmartLab — Computer Lab Monitoring & Management System
+# SmartLab: Computer Lab Monitoring & Management System

-A centralized web application built to automate, monitor, and manage computer lab operations in an academic institution — built as our final-year BCA project (team of 4).
+A centralized web application built to automate, monitor, and manage computer lab operations in an academic institution.Built as our final-year BCA project (team of 4).

 ![Login screen](./docs/screenshots/01-login.png)

-> 📌 **Note on this repo:** This is an archival/reference version of the
+> 📌 **Note on this repo:** This is a reference version of the
 > project.
 The original source lived on a lab machine that's no longer
-> accessible — what's preserved here is the code appendix and screenshots
+> accessible.What's preserved here is the code appendix and screenshots
 > from our final submitted report.
 See [Repo status](#repo-status) below.

 ## Overview

-Most college computer labs are still managed manually — attendance on paper, systems allocated by hand, and supervision during exams limited to walking around the room.
+Most college computer labs are still managed manually, Attendance on paper, systems allocated by hand, and supervision during exams limited to walking around the room.
 SmartLab replaces that with a single platform that gives Admins, Staff, Lab Assistants, and Students role-based dashboards, and gives